persicomaria/functional_profiles/doc/SearchPatternsBacteriaMetaboliteAssociationsCohortLevel.md

-# In the Search of `Bacteria Metabolite Associations` Patterns at Cohort Level
+# In the Search of `Bacteria Metabolite Associations` Patterns at Cohort Level.

 ## Prerequisites and synopsis: the `wS` Matrix and `Transition categories` Matrix